On this page:

 Are you looking for an opportunity to explore a nonprofit career, deepen your engagement with a community organization, school or public agency?
 Engage in service connected to your academic goals.
 SRV 4010 is a Service-Learning Internship.
 Students will intern about 110 hours at an approved community organization to complete work that meets a community-defined need.
 Students interested in this course should contact Marjorie McLellan, Interim Director, Center for Service-Learning and Civic Engagement, to secure internship placement before the start of the term.
 Registration by department permission.
 Contact Professor McLellan at firstname.lastname@example.org or (937) 775-3888.

 The Engaged Citizenship Studies Certificate program is open to students in all majors.
 The certificate gives you the opportunity to make a difference in your community while earning course credits, practicing your leadership skills, networking with community members, building your resume, and making new friends.
-The primary purpose and mission of the Engaged Citizenship Studies Certificate is to prepare students to respond and address identified needs in our communities.
+The primary purpose and mission of the Engaged Citizenship Studies Certificate are to prepare students to respond and address identified needs in our communities.
 You will actively learn how to develop knowledge and skills for effective citizenship through understanding the resources and the needs of local, national, and/or international communities, and engagement with communities to enact positive change.

 Certificate requirements include: